COMMUNITY

 WHO IS ELIGIBLE TO AUDITION?

-HELLO, LOVE is open to performers of all ages!
 No experience necessary.
 Penny & Pound Theatre is committed to offering diverse and equitable theatre to all.
 We highly encourage full participation from performers who identify as IBPOC, 2SLGBTQIA++, disAbled as well as those of all body types, societal and economic backgrounds and religious beliefs!
 We are committed to meeting the needs and expectations of all those who participate in our productions.

 WHAT TO PREPARE